Altinity/clickhouse-operator/docs/prometheus_setup.md

 ## Prometheus already available
 In case we have Prometheus already setup, what we need is to specify `clickhouse-operator`'s HTTP endpoint where Prometheus can gather metrics from `clickhouse-operator`.
-Endpoint is a Service of type ClusterIP named as `clickhouse-operator-metrics` and it is located in the same namespace as `clickhouse-operator`:
+Endpoint is a Service of type ClusterIP named as `clickhouse-operator-metrics` It is located in the same namespace as `clickhouse-operator`:
 ```bash
 kubectl get service clickhouse-operator-metrics -n kube-system
 ```